LazaUK/IndustrySolutions-WindFarm/README.md

 ![screenshot_2.1](images/Screenshot2_1.png)
 3. If you plan to use Seeed Studio's LoRaWAN Dev Kit (Step 6 below), you need to create a new **Shared Access Policy** with "Registry Read", "Registry Write" and "Device Connect" permissions and then copy one of its keys as shown below
 ![screenshot_2.2](images/Screenshot2_2.png)
+> **Note:** Once you register your Seeed device with the Helium network, Shared Access Policy's key from the step 2.3 above will be used to auto-register your device with the Azure IoT Hub.

 ## Step 3 - Deploy Azure Function
 ## Step 4 - Configure ADT 3D scene